roberthoog/slider-2.0/README.md

 A slider that uses any number of images set bu the user abd slides them in any speed set byt the user for a limited length of time.
 Also set by the user.

-Uses PHO, MySQL, Datatables JS a bit of jQuery and CSS
+Uses PHP, MySQL, Datatables JS a bit of jQuery and CSS